 6. Report from the Guidelines Subcommittee - Dr. Charles Wellford a.
-Proposal to add SID number to guidelines worksheet matching of data for the Correctional Simulation Model which is now in the final stages of development.
+Proposal to add SID number to guidelines worksheet Dr. Wellford directed the Commissioners to the corresponding memorandum which suggests that adding the SID number to the guidelines worksheet would assist in the matching of data for the Correctional Simulation Model which is now in the final stages of development.